-In our Gospel lesson today, Jesus tells us that we as Christians have a new "command": "Love one another.
+In our Gospel reading today, Jesus tells us that we as Christians have a new "commandment": "Love one another.
 As I have loved you, so you must love one another."
-It would be easy to take our Gospel lesson and turn it into a Proverb of Moralism.
+It would be easy to take these words and turn it into a Proverb of Moralism.
 Today, we could have a lesson on the "How-to's" of Christian living.
 We could set up guidelines establishing exactly what we must do in order to fulfill Christ's "command" to love one another.
 We could do this, but if we did, we would be missing the whole point of the Gospel.

-The voice of righteousness through faith does not say, "Do this and you will be right with God," but rather echoes the words of Christ and says, "It is finished - I have made all things new."
+The voice of righteousness through faith does not say, "Do this and you will be right with God," but rather echoes the words of Jesus who says from the cross, "It is finished" and we hear Him say in John's Revelation, "It is done" and "I have made all things new."

-The Gospel lesson begins, "Now is the Son of Man glorified, and God is glorified in Him."
+Jesus speaks to His disciples, "Now is the Son of Man glorified, and God is glorified in Him."
 This glory that both Christ and the Father are to receive does not come from any good works or acts of love or charity that you and I show toward one another.
 God is not made more glorious by what we do.
 These words were spoken immediately after Judas had left the upper room to betray Jesus.
 The glorification of Christ is connected with an event that appears to all the people who witnessed it to be the very opposite of glory.
 Jesus is looking ahead to His death on the cross as He speaks of His glorification.